Updated on 8 August 2017

 6 – Tower Bridge

-If you and your date have a head for heights, then Tower Bridge is a unique place to visit on Valentine’s Day.
+If you and your date have a head for heights, then Tower Bridge is one of the most unique places to get engaged in London.
 The most famous bridge in the world has a breathtaking new glass floor and the high-level walkways should certainly make your date’s heart beat faster ;-).
 After checking out the views from the top, admire the Victorian engine rooms at ground level.

 7 – Eros, Piccadilly Circus

 If crowds don’t bother you then why not propose in front of the Eros statue in Piccadilly Circus.
+It has to be one of the most romantic places in London!
 The Shaftesbury Memorial Fountain as it’s officially known was erected to commemorate Lord Shaftesbury, a Victorian philanthropist and politician.
 It was the first aluminium cast sculpture in the world and still looks as striking today as when it first attracted controversy for being a nude figure.

 8 – The London Eye

-Why not hire out a Valentine’s Cupid Capsule on the London Eye on the Southbank to propose in style?
+Why not hire out a Valentine’s Cupid Capsule for a London Eye proposal on the Southbank?
 You’ll have your own private capsule, a bottle of champagne, truffles and a red rose – just be fairly sure she or he are likely to say yes or you’ll be waiting 30 minutes to get out of the capsule ;-).
 For those who are already happily attached, there are also regular Valentine’s Day champagne experiences with champagne and truffles, though you’ll be sharing a pod with others.

 9 – London Aquarium

-For a quirky proposal, head to the London Aquarium where they’ve created a unique experience with priority access to the aquarium, a half bottle of champagne, a personalized sign with the message of your choice and divers who will hold up your sign underwater in the Ocean Display with a photo to capture the whole thing – brilliant isn’t it!
+One of the most fun proposal ideas has to be the London Aquarium where they’ve created a unique experience with priority access to the aquarium, a half bottle of champagne, a personalized sign with the message of your choice and divers who will hold up your sign underwater in the Ocean Display with a photo to capture the whole thing – brilliant isn’t it!

 10 – Love Lane